 When you begin a workout program, you’re likely to be sore and tired.
 You might even be tired and sore from the workout you did the previous day.
-However, sometimes you need to take a rest day.

 What Is a Rest Day?